Newport Beach Film Festival: History

 In 2005, Will Ferrell was the honorary chair of a 'Youth Film Showcase.'
 In 2013, NBFF announced a new partnership with the Orange County Music Awards; which has produced the launch of the Music Video Showcase in the festival.
 2013 was the first year this genre was included in the festival.

 In 2014, the festival reported record attendance of about 54,000.
 In 2019, the festival opened with Luce and the closing night film was A Part of Water.

 In 2021, the festival returned to a live format with a brunch for Variety's "10 Actors to Watch" and other honorees including Thomasin McKenzie, Regina Hall, Simon Rex, Winston Duke, Rosanna Arquette and Harvey Keitel.

-In 2022, the festival officially changed its date to October, and honoured actors including Jonathan Majors, Keke Palmer, Colson Baker, and Aubrey Plaza.
+In 2022, the festival officially changed its date to October, and honored actors including Jonathan Majors, Keke Palmer, Colson Baker, and Aubrey Plaza.

 Awards

 In addition to juried awards, NBFF distributes honors to distinguished members of the film industry: